sloancinkle/shuffleboard/README.md

 # Shuffleboard

-A physics-based 2-player table shuffleboard game built for macOS and Windows.
+A physics-based 2-player implementation of table shuffleboard built for macOS and Windows.
+This project is being developed as an environment for training and testing ML models to play competitively.

 ![Game Screenshot](screenshots/starting.png)